Maaseh/homelab-platform/docs/vm-template.md

 DNS: 8.8.8.8;1.1.1.1
 ```

+**Staging IP Strategy:**
+Cloned VMs start with a temporary staging IP (`x.x.10.250`) outside production ranges.
+Ansible then reconfigures each VM to its final IP address based on its role.
+This ensures no IP conflicts during the provisioning process.

 ### User
 Create a temporary user that can be use with Ansible for the first time.
 This will be deleted once another end-user will be created.